sihamnimale/OurVoice-project/README.md

 4. Set up the MYSQL database
 - Open MYSQL or MYSQL Workbench
-- Run the SQL schema included in the SQL_DB file
+- Run the SQL schema in the SQL_DB file

 5. Configure database credentials
-- In my config.py, set your MYSQL credentials
+- Open config.py, set your MYSQL credentials

 6. Download required NLTK data
 Run the following once in a Python shell: